TritonDataCenter/manta/README.md

 * jobsupervisor: Node-based service that stores job execution state in moray and coordinates execution across the physical servers
-* marlin agent: Node-based service (an SDC agent) that runs on each physical server and is responsible for executing user jobs on that server
+* marlin agent: Node-based service (a Triton agent) that runs on each physical server and is responsible for executing user jobs on that server
 * lackey: a Node-based service that runs inside each compute zone under the direction of the marlin agent.
 The lackey is responsible for actually